passmanageroasis/.github/profile/README.md

 - Fully anonymous accounts, only there for the user to access their data.
 - Both in-app and server-side multistep encryption.
 - If there are any issues on our end (server breach/data leak) any leaked data will be virtually unusable.
-- Regular non-distruptive server maintenance to ensure data security.
+- Regular non-disruptive server maintenance to ensure data security.
 - **Fully open-source** so you know ***exactly*** how your data is being handled!

 ### 4. Pricing